amandaguglieri/hackinglife/docs/25-565-587-simple-mail-tranfer-protocol-smtp.md

 `Mail User Agent` (`MUA`): SMTP client who sends the email.
 MUA converts it into a  header and a body and uploads both to the SMTP server.

 `Mail Submission Agent` (`MSA`), which checks the validity, i.e., the origin of the e-mail.
 This `MSA` is also called `Relay` server.
 These are very important later on, as the so-called `Open Relay Attack`.
+Proxy that occasionally precedes the MTA to relieve the load.
+It checks the validity, i.e., the origin of the e-mail.
+This `MSA` is also called `Relay` server.

 `Mail Transfer Agent` (`MTA`):  The MTA checks the e-mail for size and spam and then stores it.
 At this point of the process, this MTA works as the sender's server.
 The MTA then searches the DNS for the IP address of the recipient mail server.
 On arrival at the destination SMTP server, the receiver's MTA reassembles the data packets to form a complete e-mail.

-`Mail Submission Agent` (`MSA`): Proxy that occasionally precedes the MTA to relieve the load.
-It checks the validity, i.e., the origin of the e-mail.
-This `MSA` is also called `Relay` server.

 `Mail delivery agent` (`MDA`): It deals with transferring the email to the recipient's mailbox.